Randomization advice and ambiguity aversion: Experimental Design

 In the main treatment, the coin flip bet is included as an option, and subjects are presented with a single video (denoted $V1$ and available \href{https://www.dropbox.com/s/y4yyb81slzcupks/V1p.mp4?dl=0}{here}) containing supplemental observations that describe the hedging argument of \citet{raiffa61}.\footnote{Transcripts of all videos are included in the appendix for an offline audience.} It describes the outcome of betting on the coin conditional on the outcome of the ball drawn from the ambiguous urn.
 It states that the winning probability using that option is 50\% in either case (green ball or yellow ball drawn), and concludes by reminding the subject that betting on White wins with probability 49\%.

-This video, as well as our videos, does not explicitly advocate for any particular choice, so that it contains observations rather than advice.
+This video, and each one of our other videos, does not explicitly advocate for any particular choice, so that it contains observations rather than advice.
 The transcripts of the videos are read by an anonymous (to subjects) third party to avoid a perception that the experimenters are giving implicit advice.

 Partly to control for a possible experimenter demand effect, we designed a second video (denoted $V2$ and available \href{https://www.dropbox.com/s/61tevb31hmt0zam/V2p.mp4?dl=0}{here}), in which the structure of the argument and the language is symmetric to the first video.
 It describes the outcome of betting on the coin conditional on the outcome of the coin flip.
 It states that no known winning probability can be specified in either case (heads or tails), and concludes by reminding the subject that betting on White wins with probability 49\%.
 Again, it does not advocate for any particular choice.